-The proportion of claims paid by the PIHP for Innovations Waiver services that have been authorized in the service plan.
+The proportion of claims paid by the PIHP for Innovations wavier services that have been authorized in the service plan.
 Numerator: Number of C waiver claims paid for services that have been authorized by Utilization Management (UM).
 Denominator: Total number of C waiver claims paid.

+Data Source (Select one):

+Other

-Data Source (Select one): Other If 'Other' is selected, specify: Report from UM to DHB on claims paid.
+If 'Other' is selected, specify:

+Report from UM to DMA on claims paid.
+8

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach(check each that applies): 100% Review State Medicaid Agency Weekly Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: PIHPs Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data Frequency of data Sampling Approach(check

+collection/generation(check collection/generation(check each that applies):

+each that applies): each that applies):

+State Medicaid Agency U Weekly ✓ 100% Review

+Operating Agency ☐ Monthly ☐ Less than 100%

+Review

+🔲 Sub-State Entity 🔲 Quarterly ☐ Representative Sample

+Confidence Interval

+=

+^

+V Other Annually Stratified

+Specify: Describe Group:

+PIHPs ^

+\sim

+Continuously and □ Other

+Ongoing Specify:

+Oligonig Specify.

+ļ

+Other

+Specify: J

+^ 1

+✓

+,

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency Weekly
+State Medicaid Agency U Weekly

 Operating Agency Monthly

-Sub-State Entity Quarterly
+□ Sub-State Entity Quarterly

-Other Specify: PIHPs Annually
+✓ Other Specify: PIHPs ✓ Annually

 Continuously and Ongoing

-Other Specify:
+Definition of the specify: